len-sla/rp2040pico-w_BME680/README.md

 - Software configuration:
   - Add Raspberry Pi Pico extension to VSCode and Pico SDK and toolchain are automatically confugred
+  - to use tfl-micro tensorflow light micro ned to clone git and first build

 - Debugging tools:
-  - Set up OpenOCD for on-chip debugging
+  - Set up OpenOCD for on-chip debugging( a bit work around(SWD) compared to ESP32)
   - Configure GDB for breakpoint debugging

 ## 3. Advanced Hardware Configuration